 Taste for salt and add more if needed.
 Sprinkle with freshly ground black pepper and chopped chives or parsley to serve.

 Virginia has always relied on the Chesapeake Bay for plenty of fresh fish, mollusks, and crabs.
-Blue Crabs in particular were quite a big part of Virginia’s farming and eating traditions during its formation and throughout its history (you can read all about it and the Chesapeaks Blue Crab Fishery here ).
+Blue Crabs in particular were quite a big part of Virginia’s farming and eating traditions during its formation and throughout its history.

 Today no summer party in Tidewater feels complete without an element of the sea, so try these Old Bay Crab Cakes with Roasted Red Peppers (from Ali at Home and Plate)